Lo-Pro: Disintegration Effect (2012–2013)

 In early 2012, Murray confirmed that the band had started the process of putting together their third studio album, but said that, unlike prior releases, they wouldn't be leaking or streaming tracks beforehand because it sounded "different".
 Murray also confirmed that the band would continue to record their more acoustic/electronic material under the "Life on Planet 9" moniker, concurrently with the third Lo-Pro album, and released a new track for it titled "What Would You Say".
 Despite both moving concurrently, the band's primary focus would be releasing the third album under the "Lo-Pro" name.
 By the end of the year, the band has completed eight songs for the album and were aiming for an early 2013 release.
 In December 2012, Murray narrowed it down further, stating that the band was aiming for a February 2013 release date.
 A ninth track was completed in January 2013.
 By early February, Murray stated that the band had started the mixing process, and that the album release would likely fall into March 2013.
 He also announced that a Life on Planet 9 album would be released after the album.

 On April 22, 2013, Murray announced that the title of the third album would be Disintegration Effect, which was released on May 14, 2013.

 Side-projects and other releases (2014–present)

 After the release of Disintegration Effect, Murray joined a new band, called White Noise Owl with original Lo-Pro bassist John Fahnestock.
 They released an EP, Until We Meet Again, on March 11, 2014, and have recorded a full-length album as well, which is scheduled for release in 2017.
 Two more albums under the "Life On Planet 9" moniker were recorded and released as well: The Theory of Everything in 2014, and Higher on January 31, 2017.

+On April 2025, the band released a new song "Pathetic", their first song since 2013.

 Musical style and influences

-The band is commonly classified as a form of melodic hard rock.
+MTV described the band's musical style as a form of melodic hard rock.
 Influences for the band include bands such as Pink Floyd and Alice in Chains.
 Murray specifically says several bands have influenced his vocals, including Led Zeppelin and U2, and the music of Peter Gabriel.